 As anyone who regularly colors their hair knows, keeping your color looking fresh and vibrant can be tricky.
 Between treatments, it’s natural for color to fade.
 However, you might actually be doing things on a regular basis that are causing your color to dull faster than it needs to.
 Fortunately, there are a few easy adjustments you can make to your daily routine that will help your color-treated hair stay bright and beautiful for as long as possible and reduce the number of harsh color treatments on your tresses.
+Read on to learn more from Eldorado.

 1. Wash Less

 Hair washing can be tricky.
 If you don’t wash your hair enough, it will become oily, dirty, and unhealthy.
 If you wash it too much, it can dry out and become prone to breakage.
-Hair color from dye us actually retained by the healthy natural oils on your scalp.
+Hair color from dye is actually retained by the healthy natural oils on your scalp.
 Try to use shampoo at most every other day, and after coloring, wait at least two days before shampooing.
 This will give the color plenty of time to set sufficiently.
 On some of your no-shampoo days, use a shower cap or put your hair in a bun to prevent it from getting wet, as this can cause some of the color to fade.
 This is especially true if the water is hot, as hot water pulls dye out of hair and strips away color by opening the surface of the strand and allowing dye molecules to escape.

 2. Use Products Formulated for Color-Treated Hair